Summer Intensive Mixtec Language Program in Oaxaca

 Basic-intermediate Mixtec Language School in Oaxaca City, México (4 Units)

-Language instruction is provided by native Mixtec speaker and scholar Juan Julian Caballero through the Welte Institute in Oaxaca City.
+Language instruction is provided by native Mixtec speaker and scholar Marcos A. Cruz Bautista through the Welte Institute in Oaxaca City.
 The course offers 140 hours of instruction over a six-week period.
 Intermediate Spanish proficiency is required to participate.

-Program Cost: The cost of this program is approximately $4,500 (subject to change).
-This price includes SDSU tuition, some course materials, and program ground transportation.
-Airfare, food, health insurance, and lodging are not included.
+Program Cost: The cost of this program is approximately $5,000 (subject to change).
+This price includes SDSU tuition, travel insurance, some course materials, and program ground transportation.
+Airfare, food, and lodging are not included.